cpp-toolbox/.github/profile/README.md

 Anyone is welcome to contribute

 # Projects
+The projects in this repo should do one thing well, and only do that, try not to have multiple goals when creating new projects in this organization.

 All projects use submodules to facilitate the integration of subprojects, subprojects need to be setup to link to eachother using `sbpt`, for managing external libraries we use `conan` so install it on your system and follow their docs for preliminary setup on how to generate a profile before you run any conan commands.

 First `cd` into the root of the project, then: